vuematerial/vue-material/ROADMAP.md

 - I will solve the issues after the stable release while I focus on the next 1.1.0 version, with the components the didn't entered on 1.0
 - Boilerplates, Nuxt template and further guides will be created

+## New features
+- Automatic constrast ratio - YES!
+The theme factory will calculate the contrast between the background and text to give the correct black or white color.
+- On demand themes!
+Create themes only for the components that you're really using
+- Pre made theme colors
+- Dynamic themes
+- Easy to toggle features, like ripple, theming, locale values and more
+- Better support for Vue Router, with autosync on navigation components
+- Highly extensible and easy to create 3rd-party components
+- Namespaced attributes
+- ~30% lighter than 0.7.5
+- New and Awesome on-demand components
+- SSR Support
+- Well-tested - WIP 100% coverage
+- Easy i18n
+- Minimalist and performant docs

 ## 1.0.0 roadmap

 ### Core Stuff